-I stayed in several places along the Garden Route in South Africa: Wilderness, Knysna, Plettenberg Bay, Stormsriver, Jeffrey’s Bay and Port Elizabeth.
-Plettenberg Bay became my favorite, and it’s also a centrally located place for exploring the area.
-If you have your own car, you can easily drive to nearby sights.
+I stayed in several incredible places along the Garden Route in South Africa, including Wilderness, Knysna, Plettenberg Bay, Stormsriver, Jeffrey’s Bay, and Port Elizabeth.
+Out of all these stops, Plettenberg Bay quickly became my favorite.
+Not only is it a beautiful coastal town with miles of golden beaches and lush surroundings, but it’s also centrally located for exploring the Garden Route.

 Things to Do in Plettenberg Bay

-I was traveling by Baz Bus, but I was lucky to meet some awesome people at the hostel where I was staying, and one of these people had a car.
-So one day we drove to Tsitsikamma National Park where we did hiking and kayaking, and then to Bloukrans Bridge where I did the world’s highest bridge bungee jump.
+I was traveling by Baz Bus, but I was lucky to meet some amazing people at the hostel I stayed at, and one of them had a car.
+This made it possible to explore some incredible sights nearby.
+On one adventure, we drove to Tsitsikamma National Park, where we went hiking and kayaking, and then visited Bloukrans Bridge, where I did the world’s highest bridge bungee jump!

 Tsitsikamma National Park

-Kayaking in Tsitsikamma National Park is a must if you travel the Garden Route.
-The kayaking trip started on the kayaks, and we paddled up the river passing the suspension bridge, caves, and steep cliffs.
-We then changed our kayaks to inflatable lilos and explored deeper into the gorge.
-You also had an option to do cliff jumping before heading back to the shore.
+Kayaking in Tsitsikamma National Park is an absolute must for anyone traveling the Garden Route.
+Our trip started on kayaks, paddling up the river past the suspension bridge, caves, and steep cliffs.
+We then switched to inflatable lilos to explore deeper into the gorge.
+For the thrill-seekers, there’s even an option to cliff jump before heading back to shore.

-There are also several hiking options.
-We did the waterfall hike which takes about three hours.
-You are hiking along the coast all the time, so you get beautiful views into the ocean.
-It’s a nice and easy hike but we were a bit unlucky with the weather, and it started raining when we were coming back.
-Be careful if you hike this one when it’s raining because the rocks get very slippery.
+There are also several hiking options in Tsitsikamma.
+We did the waterfall hike, which takes about three hours.
+The trail runs along the coast almost the entire time, offering stunning ocean views.
+It’s a relatively easy hike, but we were a bit unlucky with the weather—rain started just as we were heading back.
+If you attempt this hike in wet conditions, be careful, as the rocks can get very slippery.

 Bloukrans Bridge

-Only 30-minute ride away from Plettenberg Bay is Bloukrans Bridge where you can jump the world’s highest bridge bungee – 216 meters!
-I’ve done three bungee jumps before, so of course, I had to do it here as well.
-If you don’t want to jump, you can just walk to the bridge and admire the landscape which is stunning.
-Can’t ask for a better view when jumping!
+Just a 30-minute drive from Plettenberg Bay is Bloukrans Bridge, home to the world’s highest bridge bungee at 216 meters!
+I’ve done three bungee jumps before, so of course, I had to take the plunge here as well.
+If jumping isn’t your thing, you can still walk to the bridge and soak in the stunning landscape—the views are absolutely breathtaking, whether you’re jumping or just admiring from the side.

 Robberg Nature Reserve